- buprenorphine hydrochloride

 Prefibin is recommended only for the treatment of opioid drug dependence.

-It is also recommended that treatment is prescribed by a physician who ensures comprehensive management of drug addicts.
+It is also recommended that treatment is prescribed by a physician who ensures comprehensive management of the opioid dependent patients.

 Risk from concomitant use of sedative medicinal products such as benzodiazepines or related medicinal products